cjacker/opensource-toolchain-stm8/README.md

 * **you have to sign up and sign in first, and there is also a license need to be read carefully and agreed before download**
 * **There are 4 packages, choose one according to your MCU model**

-According to ST's license, it seems these SPLs can be redistributed with original license kept.

-As metioned beginning, Georg Icking-Konert done a great job to provide a set of patches to enable SPL work with SDCC.
+As mentioned beginning, Georg Icking-Konert done a great job to provide a set of patches to enable SPL work with SDCC.

 Please refer to https://github.com/gicking/STM8-SPL_SDCC_patch and patch the SPL yourself.